fa7i3/World_Weather_Analysis/README.md

 # Customer Travel Destinations Map
 Based on different traveler's weather preferences, the dataframe was cleaned for null hotel entries.
-A marker layer map was created that will have pop-up markers for each city on the map.
+A marker layer map was created that has pop-up markers for each city on the map.

  ![WeatherPy_vacation_map](https://user-images.githubusercontent.com/104453593/173971736-764c7336-61d4-46e6-b43b-84c1d6319b4a.PNG)